Alumna Zig Zags Her Way To Geriatric Social Work Career

-Her father's words about serving humanity have echoed in Elizabeth Sukys-Rice's heart throughout her life, leading her to a career as a geriatric social worker.
+Her father's words about serving humanity echoing in her heart, Elizabeth Suky-Rice's earned an online MSW degree to become a geriatric social worker.

 For Saint Leo University alumna Elizabeth Sukys-Rice, the road to becoming a geriatric social worker has been more of a zig-zag than a straight line.